patxipierce/tags-ffs/README.md

 # TAGS FFS

 Tags For Forks Sake is a library of less than 300 lines that creates a tag input that is very customizable.

-Its designed to be tiny, easy to use and framework independent.
+- Its designed to be tiny,
+- Easy to use
+- Framework independent.

 No modern CSS or modern JS was used in its creation, so it should be trustworthy to run in a toaster, or some other primitive setting.

-The whole file is 8kb.
-The minified version is really small... tiny.
+The minified version is really small... around ~4 Kb, tiny.

 ## [Demo](https://code.patxipierce.com/tags-ffs/tests.html).